jasonbrianhall/warpnes/README.md

 - **PPU timing** - VBlank, sprite 0 hit, and scrolling issues
 - **APU accuracy** - Very good audio quality (~95% accurate)
 - **Many mappers** - Limited mapper support
+- **MS Pacman** - For whatever reason;  think it's looking for VBlank Timing but not sure (gives title screen)
+- **Final Fantasy** - Game works but it has some rendering issues (I had it working better at one point but broke it)
+- **Super Mario Brothers 2/3** - Stuck in an infinite loop after hitting start and sprites are wrong (pretty much all mapper 4 game are broken)
+- **Punch out** - Mapper 9 game; title screen has some tile/sprite priority issues and ring is messed up.

 ## Controls